peter-l5/DS1307/README.md

 Beware the DS1307 breakout is a 5V board but many boards have a 3.3v logic level.
 Make sure that the SCL and SDA pins on the board used are 5v tolerant or level shifted to 3.3v!

+The accompanying example code uses the `SoftI2C` class.
 With the Raspberry Pi Pico, using the SoftI2C class instead of the hardware I2C class can avoid EIO errors that may be otherwise experienced, perhaps due to I2C clock stretching (see: [RP2: Hard I2C is intolerant of clock stretching](https://github.com/micropython/micropython/issues/8167)).

 ## Version